HicrestLaboratory/ExpectedForce/README.txt

-This is a repository created by Andrej Jurco, Paolo Sylos Labini and Flavio Vella.
+This repository was created by Andrej Jurco, Paolo Sylos Labini and Flavio Vella.
 The code implements algorithms for the calculation of the Expected Force metric on SNAP graphs in C++ and OpenMP.

 It contains: